UNDERGRADUATE ASSOCIATIVE COURSE

 Industry 4.0 represents the world’s fourth industrial revolution and is changing the way companies manufacture and deliver services by integrating sensors, data analytics, and intelligent control systems.

 This course is designed for professionals with industry experience who want to advance their career and be part of the exciting opportunities Industry 4.0 presents.
 The flexibility of the course gives you the option to explore foundational physics, chemistry, or engineering units, enabling opportunities for further study in these disciplines.

 The capstone work-integrated learning unit provides a unique opportunity for you to apply your new skills to a real-world industry project of your choice – whether that’s delivering a solution to an industry-orientated problem from your workplace, or through case studies.
 With a major industry project on your resume, you’ll be an attractive candidate to future employers.

 - You'll gain hands-on skills development at South Metropolitan TAFE, and will deploy these skills on industry-facing projects at UWA’s state-of-the-art ERDi Industry 4.0 Testlab

 - As a graduate you'll have a cutting-edge understanding of how advanced sensors are integrated to build and virtualize control environments across technology industries

-- Flexibility to fit your lifestyle - SM TAFE classes are offered at night, while most UWA classes are offered online, meaning you can maintain your day job while studying
+- Flexibility to fit your lifestyle - SM TAFE classes are offered at night, while most UWA classes have online activities available, meaning you can maintain your day job while studying

 - This course is guided by industry expectations and uses industry-standard tools meaning you can immediately apply outcomes in current and future roles